HarryBerrySha/Virtual-Machine/README.md

 To-do:
-    1.
+    1. Improve garbage collection for scale (maybe copy mark and sweek to reduct fragmentation or performance GC like generational/parallel collector)
-    2. Improve garbage collection for scale (maybe copy mark and sweek to reduct fragmentation or performance GC like generational/parallel collector)
+    2. Improve on compiler to a front-end that compiles source language to bytecode